Tishleric/uikitxv2/memory-bank/code-index.md

 - **calculator.py**: Greek calculator for spot risk positions using GreekCalculatorAPI; extracts future prices from DataFrame and processes options in batch
 - **time_calculator.py**: Time to expiry calculations with CME conventions

+**calculator.py**: SpotRiskGreekCalculator class that processes CSV files and calculates Greeks using the GreekCalculatorAPI.
+Handles future price extraction, batch Greek calculations, and adds all Greek columns to the DataFrame.
+Contains error handling that raises ValueError when no future price is found.

+**csv_parser.py**: Parses CSV files exported from Actant spot risk reports.
+Converts all column names to lowercase, handles numeric parsing, and provides structured DataFrames for downstream processing.

+**schema.sql**: SQLite database schema for spot risk data storage.
+Defines three tables: spot_risk_sessions (for tracking data loads), spot_risk_raw (for storing original CSV data), and spot_risk_calculated (for storing calculated Greeks).
+Includes indexes and a convenience view for latest calculations.

+**db_init.py**: Database initialization script that creates the SQLite database from schema.sql.
+Includes functions to initialize the database and verify the schema.
+Creates the database at data/output/spot_risk/spot_risk.db with proper foreign key constraints and indexes.

 ### lib/trading/ladder/
 Scenario ladder functionality for options analysis.